×

 Personalized Learning Paths

-Customized content sequences tailored to each learner’s goals and needs.
+Customized content sequences tailored to each role’s responsibilities and operational priorities.

 Example: